12rcu/KeepMeAlive3D/docs/pages/Deployment.md

 ## Reverse Proxy

 As an example we use [nginx-proxy](https://github.com/nginx-proxy/nginx-proxy) to automatically generate lets encrypt certificates.
 We might have to modify the proxy.conf of nginx to allow for larger bodies.
-Edit this file and add:
+ModelLoader this file and add:
 `client_max_body_size 200M;` to allow for bodies up to 200mb.